From language learning theories to the best Italian course

 Krashen, however, points out that the implication of the natural order hypothesis is not that a language program syllabus should be based on the order found in the studies.

 He rejects grammatical sequencing when the goal is language acquisition.

 According to Krashen, the study of the structure of the language can have general educational advantages and values that high schools and colleges may want to include in their language programs.

 Any benefit, however, will greatly depend on the learner being already familiar with the language.

-It should also be clear that analyzing the language, formulating rules, setting irregularities apart, and teaching complex facts about the target language is not language teaching, but rather is “language appreciation” or linguistics, which does not lead to communicative proficiency.
+It should also be clear that analyzing the language, formulating rules, setting irregularities apart, and teaching complex facts about the target language is not language teaching but rather “language appreciation” or linguistics, which does not lead to communicative proficiency.

 Very often, when this occurs, both teachers and students are convinced that the study of formal grammar is essential for second language acquisition, and the teacher is skillful enough to present explanations in the target language so that the students understand.

-In other words, the teacher talk meets the requirements for comprehensible input, and perhaps, with the students’ participation, the classroom becomes an environment suitable for acquisition.
+In other words, the teacher’s talk meets the requirements for comprehensible input, and perhaps, with the student’s participation, the classroom becomes an environment suitable for acquisition.